matteo14c/HaploCoV/README.md

 * **Submission date** : date of submsision of the sample to the the database.
 Format: YYYY-MM-DD
 * **Pango lineage** : Pango lineage (or group according to a nomenclature of choice) assigned to viral isolates

-If any of the columns indicated above (with the exact same names) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
-Please be aware that this does not mean that you necessarily need to provide data from the GISAID database as the main input (see below), but just that the metadata that you provide must have names consistent with those above.
+If any of the columns indicated above (names must be exactly matched) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
+Please be aware that this does not mean that you necessarily need to provide data from the GISAID database as the main input (see below), but just that the metadata that you provide must have names consistent with those reported above.
 If you do not have access to GISAID, you can obtain publicly available SARS-CoV-2 data processed according to their "ncov" workflow from Nextstrain [link]([https://nextstrain.org/sars-cov-2/).
 ### Important: Nextstain data
 since metadata from Nextstrain have slightly different format than that used by HaploCov, you will need to convert them in "HaploCov" format by using *NextStrainToHaploCoV.pl*.